deltachat/deltachat-pages/en/help.md

 no Delta Chat Desktop client available on all platforms.

-### Why can I choose not to watch the DeltaChat folder?

-Some people use Delta Chat as a regular email client, and want to use the Inbox folder for their mail, instead of the DeltaChat folder.
-If you disable "Watch DeltaChat folder", you should also disable "move chat messages to DeltaChat".
-Otherwise, deleting messages or multi-device setups might not work properly.

 ### Why can I choose to only watch the DeltaChat folder?

 This is an experimental setting for some people who are experimenting with